C-o-m-o-n/formatandGO/README.md

 3. Click `[CTRL+SHIFT+P]` to open the VS Code command palette.
 4. Type "format and go" and select it.

 That's it!
-Your code snippet will be formatted.
+Your code will be formatted.

 ---